 Most phone companies offer monthly plans for mobile phones, which include your handset and a certain number of calls and text messages.
 The average phone plan starts at $50 per month.

-Students can save money on public transport by applying for a concession 'GoCard' through Translink.
-An average student will spend $120 per month on public transport (based on concession fare and return journey from the city centre to zone 4 weekdays).
+An average student will spend $120 per month on public transport based on a journey from the city centre to zone 2 on a weekday.

-There are many free and fun things to do in Brisbane - for more information visit: http://www.visitbrisbane.com.au/Travel/Sights-Activities.aspx
+There are many free and fun things to do in Brisbane - for more information visit: visitbrisbane.com.au/Travel/Sights-Activities.aspx

 Unplanned Expenses - $75